HL7/davinci-pdex-formulary/input/pagecontent/specification.md

 To the Searching Formulary Drugs section, at the bottom of the main section add:

-Note: In addition to the guidance and requirements below regarding searching for drugs based on an RxNorm code or display, servers may wish to support additional coding systems and display values in order to represent specific drugs that may have the same RxNorm code, but have different coverage specifics as defined in [Specific DrugCoverage Details](specific-drug-coverage-details).
+Note: In addition to the guidance and requirements below regarding searching for drugs based on an RxNorm code or display, servers may wish to support additional coding systems and display values in order to represent specific drugs that may have the same RxNorm code, but have different coverage specifics as defined in [Specific Drug Coverage Details](#specific-drug-coverage-details).
 This may result in more than one [FormularyDrug]( StructureDefinition-usdf-FormularyDrug.html) with the same RxNorm code and display value.

 #### Specific Drug Coverage Details